-If you are installing an optional ServeRAID-8i adapter, review the following information:
+If you are installing an optional ServeRAID-8i, review the following information:

-- The ServeRAID-8i adapter can be installed only in a dedicated slot on the PCI-X board. - The ServeRAID-8i adapter is not cabled to the server, and no rerouting of the SAS cables is required.
+- The ServeRAID-8i can be installed only in a dedicated slot on the PCI-X board. - The ServeRAID-8i adapter is not cabled to the server and no rerouting of the SAS cables is required. - The blue handle that comes with the adapter is required to install the adapter.